-Fundraising can be lots of fun and is a fantastic tool to help you effectively prepare for your African Adventure.
-It is a great way to help finance your trip in manageable steps, whilst enabling you to utilise your talents and skills along the way.
+Fundraising can be lots of fun, and is a fantastic way to help you prepare for your African Adventure.
+It is a great tool to help finance your volunteering experience whilst giving you the opportunity to use your talents and skills along the way.

 Get raising in 3 simple steps

 - Register at easyfundraising.org.uk/african-adventures – It’s really simple to do and only takes a few moments.